taylorlu/Facenet-Caffe/README.md

 * ### retrieve html
 ![failed](https://github.com/taylorlu/FaceAll/blob/master/resource/retrieve.png)

-## Convert tensorflow model to caffemodel and CoreML:
+## Convert tensorflow model to caffemodel:
 * #### Not all layers in tf can be convert to other framework model successfully.
 * #### A conv layer can contain biases or sometimes not, the following map shows no biases in conv operation.
 ![failed](https://github.com/taylorlu/FaceAll/blob/master/resource/batchnorm1.png)